meet-vaghasiya/natours/resourse.md

 3. jonas's site and his resourses -> http://codingheroes.io/resources/

 4. cover for free videos https://coverr.co/
+5. easing webiste use for to create custom transition effect.